sa-ne/demo-MiniShift/CheatsheetMiniShift.md

 ```
 **Flags:**
 ```
       --alsologtostderr             log to standard error as well as files -h, --help                        help for minishift
-      --log_backtrace_at traceLocation   	when logging hits line file:N, emit a stack trace (default :0) --log_dir string                   		If non-empty, write log files in this directory --logtostderr                      		log to standard error instead of files --profile string                   		Profile name (default "minishift")
+      --log_dir string              If non-empty, write log files in this directory --logtostderr                 log to standard error instead of files --profile string              Profile name (default "minishift")
       --show-libmachine-logs        Show logs from libmachine.
       --stderrthreshold severity    logs at or above this threshold go to stderr (default 2) -v, --v Level                     log level for V logs --vmodule moduleSpec          comma-separated list of pattern=N settings for file-filtered logging
 ```

 Use "minishift \[command\] --help" for more information about a command.